felix-gradr/LLM-test/goal.md

 - `o3-ver1`
 - `o4-mini`

-LLM calls are essentially free, so you are encouraged to leverage multiple LLM calls together and orchestrate a more sophisticated system of specialized LLM agents.
+LLM calls are free, so you are encouraged to leverage multiple LLM calls together and orchestrate a more sophisticated system of specialized LLM agents.